NightscoutFoundation/xDrip/WatchGuide.md

 ####Battery Usage
 The wear app supports the display of two battery usage options:
 * Bridge - displays the wixel or LimiTTer battery usage.
 The Show Bridge Battery must be enabled to display the bridge battery usage.
 * Uploader or Wear - will display the battery usage of the device running the collection service.
-So, if Enable Wear and Force Wear prefs are enabled, it will display the WATCH battery usage.
-If only Enable Wear is enabled, then it will display whichever device is actually running the collection service.
+So, if Enable Wear and Force Wear prefs are enabled, it will display the **watch** battery usage.
+If only Enable Wear is enabled, then it will display the battery usage of whichever device is actually running the collection service.
 If neither prefs are enabled, it displays the phone's battery usage.
-The label, "Uploader" or "Wear" corresponds to the device.
-"Uploader" for phone which is the default, and "Wear" for the watch.
+The label, **Uploader** or **Wear** corresponds to the device running the collector.  **Uploader** for phone which is the default, and **Wear** for the watch.
 This will allow users to identify which device is running the collection service.

 ##Troubleshooting xDrip+ Wear
 The BT Collector connects to the transmitter every 5 mins by design.
-This is how BLE works.
-The following provides some troubleshooting suggestions if readings are not receiving every 5 minutes.
+This is how the Collector's BLE works.
+The following provides some troubleshooting suggestions if readings are not being receiving every 5 minutes.

-###Confirm phone and watch are connected via phone's Android Wear app.
+###Confirm the following in Android Wear app on phone
+- Watch is connected.
+- Watch Settings always-on screen is enabled.
+This will prevent watch doze mode from shutting down the BT Collector.

   To verify devices are connected, check the phone Android Wear app.
 Android wear (on the watch) displays the **cloud** icon if the devices are not in-range, or if the user manually disconnects the devices in Android Wear.